 The Department of Health & Human Services, Division of Public Health Investigations is responsible for investigating complaints against health care professions and occupations, welfare fraud, and evaluation reviews.

-Investigation of licensed, registered or certified health care professionals and professionals in healthcare-related fields; unlicensed healthcare practice; and Pre-licensure and Pre-reinstatement applicants; and including compliance with provisions of the Uniform Credentialing Act, rules and regulations governing professional practice, and the Uniform Controlled Substances Act.
-Note: Please contact the Licensure unit for issues/complaints about Nurse Aides (402) 471-0537 and Medication Aides (402) 471-4910.
+Investigations are completed on licensed, registered or certified health care professionals in healthcare-related fields; unlicensed healthcare practice; and Pre-licensure and Pre-reinstatement applicants; and including compliance with provisions of the Uniform Credentialing Act, Rules and Regulations governing the professional practice, and the Uniform Controlled Substances Act.